ravenusmc/learn_one/README.md

 ## Preview

-To see a video that talks about this project please go here: coming soon
+To see a video that talks about this project please go here: https://www.youtube.com/watch?v=iXR_q-gyJfg